mikeaco/FinalProject_4501/README.md

 Sequences with update_1 represent mutuated 1 year after the orignal , sequences with update_2 represent mutuated 2 year after the orignal and sequences with update_3 represents it mutated 3 years after the original.
 As the image shows the sequences with update_3 are a bit further than update_2 sequences and sequences with update_2 are a further than update_1 sequences.

+Evaluation: This method was evaluated by comparing selecting an original dengue virus sequence, simulating mutations, and comparing the resulting sequence to historical data of a later sequence from NextStrain website.
+It is important to note that the number of mutations simulated reflects the time elapsed between the original sequence and the later sequence using the average mutation rate for dengue virus.
+By doing so, mutations that actually occured can be compared to mutations that were simulated by the software.
+Seuqences with higher BLOSUM scores were considered to have greater fitness, and were thus likely to continue simulating mutations.

 ### Possible TODO:
 None of this has any impact on our current application but are nice things we could see in our program.
 * Phylogenetic tree creation - creating a phylogenetic tree to see the divergence from the sequences